Mahzar/HECF/README.md

 - Experimen management and record control on database
 - Perform technical analysis of the raw captured data
 - Visualize different reports and generate multiple plots and numerical visualizations.

+This document would be completed.
+The code and sample results also would be added.